solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 uint64_t sol_get_epoch_stake(/* r1 */ void const * vote_addr);
 ```

-If the provided vote address corresponds to an account that is not a vote
-account or does not exist, the syscall will write `0` for active stake.

 ### Control Flow

 The syscall aborts the virtual machine if not all bytes in VM memory range